 - 1/2 teaspoon lemon zest

 - 1 cup buttermilk room temperature

 - Preheat the oven to 350 degrees Fahrenheit.
 Pour the coconut flakes on a small baking sheet lined with parchment paper.
 Bake for about two minutes, stir, then bake for another minute and a half.
 Once the flakes are a nice golden brown color, remove them from the oven and transfer them to a blender or food processor.
 Add 1 teaspoon of sugar, and blend to combine.
 Set aside.

-- In a small bowl, beat the egg whites to stiff peaks, being careful not to over-beat.
-You want it so that when the beaters are lifted, the peaks stand firmly up without curling at the tips.
+- In another bowl, beat the egg whites to stiff peaks.
+Whenen the beaters are lifted, the peaks should stand firmly up without flopping over.

-- Add the wet ingredients to the dry ingredients.
-Stir gently with a whisk, being careful not to over-mix.
+- Pour the liquid mixture into the dry ingredients.
+Fold gently until just combined.
+Do not overmix.
 Lumpy batter is what we want!
-You only need to do about 5-7 big stirs, then stop.
-Now, gently fold in the whipped egg white until it is just combined with the batter; there should be little to no white streaks.
+Finally, fold in the whipped egg white until it is just combined with the batter; there should be little to no white streaks.